tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

     ![npcpedestrian simple script search](npcpedestrian_search.png)

-    This is a simple *Script* that makes the pedestrian indefinitely walk straight and turn around.
+    This is a simple *Script* that makes the pedestrian walk straight and turn around indefinitely.
     You can configure pedestrian behavior with 2 parameters.

     - *Duration* - how long will the pedestrian walk straight